izzi-ink/rpg-dnd/docs/dnd/chapter-01-game-15.md

 sidebar_position: 6
 ---

-# Chapter 1: Game 14
+# Chapter 1: Game 15

-## 18 November 2023
+## 2 December 2023

-### Orc-a-cola: More Orcs Spill Across the Valley

-As the party regrouped, another wave of orcs attacked.
-This time, with a Witch Doctor and many orc warlords.
-The party was able to fend off the horde with the help of the aarakocra and planetar.

-Once the battle was won, the group was ready to head to the Temple finally after camping and resting.
+### The Orc Caves and the Approach

+The characters plunder the caves where the orcs made their residence and dispatched of a few orcs while stealthily (and by manipulation) making their way in and out of the caves without too much incident.

+The party has finally reached the valley where the Temple is as the aarakocra are good to their word and drop the party off there.

+From there, the party camps for the evening.